* Record closes on Wall Street underpin sentiment

 * Banks, insurers underperform

-The Fed maintained its benchmark lending rate and said it was continuing the slow path of monetary tightening.
-It said it expected to start winding down its massive holdings of bonds "relatively soon" in a sign of confidence in the U.S. economy, but it noted that both overall inflation and a measure of underlying price gains had declined.
+The Fed kept its benchmark lending rate unchanged at the end of a policy meeting on Wednesday, but also noted that both overall inflation and a measure of underlying price gains had declined.

 "The Fed's decision first seemed to have suggested a dovish tone, and the dollar dropped.
 U.S. long-term yields are expected to be on the defensive, and it would serve as a tailwind to Japanese stocks," said Masayuki Kubota, chief strategist at Rakuten Securities.

 "The Nikkei will likely stay in a narrow range near the 20,000-mark for a while."

 For the time being, analysts said the market will be focused on earnings releases from Japanese firms for April-June.

 Nintendo Co soared 7.6 percent and was the most traded stock by turnover after the console maker said it swung to a profit in the first quarter, beating analyst estimates, due to strong demand for its Switch console.

 Elsewhere, Hitachi Kokusai Electric rose 4.6 percent after the electronic equipment manufacturer raised its earnings outlook for the year ending March 2018.